iT2afL0rd/emacs/README.md

+# Emacs
-This is lamberts' Emacs configuration.
+This is my Emacs configuration.
-It is for Win 7 and ubuntu use.
+It is compatible for both Win 7 and Mac OS.
-You can download .emacs.d and .emacs to put it in your HOME folder, then you can use it directly.
+You can download .emacs.d and .emacs, and put it in your HOME folder.
-If you got any problem using it, please contact me.
+Feel free to contact me if any issues.
+# License
+MIT